 It's extremely important to be mindful of what we feed our cats, as certain foods can be harmful or even toxic to them.
-Grapes, raisins, sultanas, and currants are amongst the foods that cats should never eat under any circumstance, even in small amounts.
+Grapes, raisins, sultanas, and currants are among the foods that cats should never eat under any circumstance, even in small amounts.
 These foods are known to cause kidney failure in dogs.
-And while their effects are not as widely studied in cats, these foods are believed to be dangerous for our feline friends as well.
+While their effects are not as widely studied in cats, these foods are believed to be dangerous for our feline friends as well.

 Grapes and raisins may seem like a harmless treat for your feline friend, but they contain toxins that can cause serious harm.
 The exact substance responsible for the toxicity has not yet been identified, but it is believed that the skin of the grape contains certain compounds that are toxic to pets.
 When ingested by a cat, these substances can damage the kidneys and can ultimately lead to kidney failure.